 Double Security.
-Enable two-factor authentication, especially on critical accounts like your email and social media accounts.
+Enable multi-factor authentication, especially on critical accounts like your email and social media accounts.
 This extra step to log in often thwarts attackers who successfully obtain both the correct username and password.

 Be Our Guest.
 When shopping online, checkout as a guest (especially if you don’t shop at the site very often).
 Use your digital wallet to make purchases.

 Remember that we’re always here to answer your questions about account security.
 If you find yourself unexpectedly locked out of your Online Banking account, please call us immediately at 888.267.7200.